colinhacks/zod/rfcs/v4-error-maps.md

 The idea was to simplify the error map type signature by always requiring a return type of `{message: string}`.
 It would also encourage exhaustiveness checking by forcing the developer to explicitly return `{ message: ctx.defaultError }` if they want to defer to lower-priority error maps.

-But this "bottom up" approach occurs an unnecessary performance penalty.
-All error maps must be run for each new issue.
+But ultimately I don't think either of those reasons are particularly compelling, and is arguably more confusing than the alternative.
+This "bottom up" approach also incurs an unnecessary performance penalty since all error maps must be run for each new issue.

 ### The fix